supportREALteachers.org

 Overview of Class Routines and Protocols

-Establishing effective class routines maximizes time for practice opportunities and physical activity (active example 1, active example 2, active example 3).
+Establishing effective class routines maximizes time for practice opportunities and physical activity.
 Practicing protocols early and revisiting throughout the year will increase the efficiency of your lessons.
 You can also take pictures of students performing the protocols and put them on posters for visual reminders.
-Below are some example protocols and here is an article on transitions.
+Here are some examples of learning protocols through activity: active example 1, active example 2, active example 3.

 • Asking and answering questions